dborth/vbagx/README.md

 Tumble, or Yoshi's Universal Gravitation (Topsy Turvy).
 The original roms are fully supported, and the patch will stop them from working.

+#### Dynamic Recompilation (JIT)

+VBA-GX includes a dynamic recompiler (JIT) for GBA games, built entirely from scratch specifically for VBA-GX.
+Rather than interpreting GBA code one instruction at a time, it translates hot game code directly into native Wii CPU instructions, while carefully preserving the timing accuracy of the original interpreter core.
+The result is a major speed boost with excellent compatibility - even demanding GBA titles run with plenty of headroom to spare above a full, locked 60fps, rather than merely scraping by.

+This option is only available on Wii, and can be turned on or off from the main menu under Settings > Emulation > GBA Dynamic Recompilation.
+It is not available on GameCube.

+Dynamic Recompilation is very stable, but if you ever notice graphical glitches or other unexpected behavior in a specific game, try turning it off to see if the issue goes away with the standard interpreter core.

 #### Controls

 See the website at http://www.wiibrew.org/wiki/VBA for better control